Michael Pfleger: Background

 A German American from the South Side of Chicago, Pfleger attended Archbishop Quigley Preparatory Seminary South, Loyola University and the University of Saint Mary of the Lake.
 He was ordained a priest for the Roman Catholic Archdiocese of Chicago on May 14, 1975.

 Parish ministry

 Since 1981, he has been pastor of the mostly African American parish of Saint Sabina, a Catholic church in Chicago's Auburn Gresham neighborhood.
 His uninterrupted tenure in just one parish is normally unheard of in a diocese where pastors usually serve for only six to twelve years.
 When he was appointed to his present position, at age 31, he became the youngest pastor in the Chicago archdiocese.
 Under his leadership, Saint Sabina has established an Employment Resource Center, a Social Service Center and also an Elders home.
-In May of 2025, at the insistence of Chicago Cardinal Blase Cupich, he celebrated the 50th anniversary of his ordination with an all-day event that included a gun turn-in and gunlock giveway, the distribution of 400 boxes of free food, and an afternoon carnival for kids.
+In May 2025, at the insistence of Chicago Cardinal Blase Cupich, he celebrated the 50th anniversary of his ordination with an all-day event that included a gun turn-in and gunlock giveway, the distribution of 400 boxes of free food, and an afternoon carnival for kids.